 Roses are indeed the most popular and beautiful type of flowers in the world.
 Rose plants are woody perennial plants in the genus “Rosa” from the family “Rosaceae.”
 There are over three hundred rose species in Italy, in addition to thousands of rose cultivars.

 Depending on the species, roses can be climbing, erect, or trailing shrubs.
 The rose plants are best recognized by their thorny stems and their gracefully wrapped petals.

 The leaves of roses are pinnately compound, just like the feather of a bird, and alternate, usually having sharply toothed oval-shaped leaflets.
 Rose flowers can be red, white, and yellow.
-They also come in other colors according to the variety.
+They also come in other colors according to the variety, such as the Kordana rose which is a mini red rose.
 Rose flowers are fragrant as they have a very sweet smell.

 You may grow your roses as ornamental or landscape plants, just make sure that you amend the soil with coffee grounds or other sources of organic nitrogen.
 Nonetheless, if you like, you can water them with nutrients.
 Make sure that you plant your roses in porous soil and protect them from pests such as arachnids, insects, and fungi.

 Sunflowers are large, annual, beautiful flowers from the genus “Helianthus.”
 While they serve as ornamental flowers, people around the world, especially in America and Europe grow them for their edible seeds and oil.